mohae/firkin/README.md

 ## Buffer
 Buffer implements a ring buffer using a `[]interface{}`.
 This is a wrapper to queue.Circular.
 See that for more infomration.

-When full, instead of erroring, like the circular queue, the ring buffer evicts the oldest item in the buffer and enqueues the new item at the back of the buffer.
+When full, instead of creating an error, like the circular queue, the ring buffer evicts the oldest item in the buffer and enqueues the new item at the back of the buffer.

 Getting a ring buffer with 256 slots: